-When your employees are faced with action-packed schedules and lengthy to-do lists, it’s always going to be tough to find the time for learning—and this problem is magnified if your only training courses are densely packed, hour-long, text-heavy chores.
+When your employees are faced with action-packed schedules and lengthy to-do lists, it’s always going to be tough to find the time for learning—and this problem is magnified if the only training courses in your learning management system (LMS) are densely packed, hour-long, text-heavy chores.

 If you want your people to make the most of their learning time, you’ll need to use eLearning formats and strategies that complement their busy working lives.